Leafwing-Studios/fop-rules/docs/rules/narrative-mechanics/experience.md

     - The details of gear built as part of one of your features, such as the wild combat talent
   - The value of one of your ideals, changing it by up to 2 in either direction
   - The values of two of your attributes, taking 1 point from a single attribute and assigning it to another.

+**These modifications reflect your character’s growth and change over the course of the campaign,** rather than a retroactive change to who they were.
+If you wish to make a more significant change, such as to your species or class, ensure you have the table’s support.
+This risks more serious issues with story continuity and it may be simpler to instead create a new character.

 At levels 5, 9, 13 and 17 your proficiency bonus increases by 1, as shown in the table below.